As your child progresses from Nursery to Reception, as a parent or carer, you will no doubt be wondering how your child will find the transition.

 Always make sure to explain any changes to pick up and drop off arrangements in advance.
 It will help them to know what to expect and avoid any last-minute panics.
 Add any changes like this to your picture chart to help your child understand and remember the arrangements.

 We understand that the transition to Reception can make both child and parent feel nervous, but there are plenty of exciting prospects to focus on.
-To discover more about our educational opportunities at St Peter’s Prep, and request a prospectus or arrange a tour, please contact Rachel Elliott, Director of Admissions & Marketing, on 01395 280335 or email rachel.elliott@stpetersprepschool.co.uk
+To discover more about our educational opportunities at St Peter’s Prep or our private preschool, and request a prospectus or arrange a tour, please contact Rachel Elliott, Director of Admissions & Marketing, on 01395 280335 or email rachel.elliott@stpetersprepschool.co.uk